ashleygraf101/case-study-test-plan/README.md

 Generally, only custom code added on-top of framework generated code needs testing, except in the cases where the core behaviour is changed, and I aim for the test cases i have written to reflect that.

-BDD is a good fit for ShowPo, because it creates readable tests that all stakeholders can understand.
+Having BDD feature files is a good fit for ShowPo.
+It creates readable test-like documents that all stakeholders can understand.
 However, I have used plain english to for most of 'how to test' below.
 BDD is generally written before the code, and it is used to reduce confusion - important to reduce the overhead of constant calls and messages when we will all be working remotely for the next few years.

 ## Test Strategy

+I used a risk-based testing strategy, keeping in mind ShowPo's rapid deadlines.
+Higher-priority risks to add automated tests for first are at the start, lower-priority tests towards the end.

 ## Test level
 - Unit tests